Basic Income and the United Nations

 Authored by Guy Standing.

-"A basic income system is not just desirable as a response to the coronavirus pandemic and associated economic crisis.
-It is essential, in both rich countries and developing countries."
+“A basic income system is not just desirable as a response to the coronavirus pandemic and associated economic crisis.
+It is essential in both rich countries and developing countries.”

-On 3 June 2020, UNESCO released a podcast:
+Read the article here.
+(2 page pdf) - On 3 June 2020, UNESCO released a podcast:

 Universal Basic Income and beyond — what are our options for recovery?